estebanfelipep/poland-next15-conferences-browser/README.md

-# Next.js 15 Account Selector
+# Next.js 15 Contact List

-An interactive, accessible, responsive, account selector built with Next.js 15, React 19 features, Ariakit, Sonner, Tailwind CSS v4 and Prisma.
-It's been purposely slowed down to showcase the handling of loading state.
+An interactive, accessible contact list built with Next.js 15, React 19 features, Ariakit, Tailwind CSS v4 and Prisma.
+It's also using new React features like ViewTransition and Activity.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).